3.1.3.4. Probabilistic Learning on Manifolds (PLoM)

 Fig. 3.1.3.4.2 User-provided raw data files for training dataset

-New Sample Number Ratio is an integer defining the ratio of new realization size and the input sample size.
+New Sample Number Ratio is an integer defining the ratio of the new realization size and the input sample size.
 For instance, if the input file includes 100 data points, using a New Sample Number Ratio of 5 would produce 500 new realizations.
-In addition, if New Sample Number Ratio is set to zero, then no new sample will be generate, however, the trained model can be saved.
+In addition, if the New Sample Number Ratio is set to zero, then no new sample will be generated, however, the trained model can be saved.

 ../../../../_images/plomSampleRatio.png